coralproject/coralcert/README.md

 This package provides a command line utiltiy, `coralcert`, to assist with certificate generation for use with the Coral Project's [Talk](https://github.com/coralproject/talk) product.

+## Installation

+You can install from source by running:

 ```bash
 go get github.com/coralproject/coralcert
 ```

+Or by visiting the [Releases](https://github.com/coralproject/coralcert/releases/latest) page for binary builds.

 ## Usage